LibreCat/PUBSearch/README.md

 A nice ElasticSearch-based application for Bielefeld University's repo PUB.

-This application is heavenliy customized for the needs of PUB - Publications at Bielefeld University.
+This application is heavily customized for the needs of PUB - Publications at Bielefeld University.
 Special features are
 * fast search
 * fancy presentation of publications with thumbnails, research data, citation export, etc.
 * person's profile: publication list, personal information, export to BibTex, RIS, etc.